robhost/UPDIAN/README.md

-Updian v0.5 - UpdateDebian
+Updian v0.6 - UpdateDebian
 ==========================

-Robert Klikics, RobHost GmbH [rk@robhost.de], 2007-2013
+RobHost GmbH [support@robhost.de], 2007-2013

-License: GPL
+License: GPLv2+

 PLEASE NOTE THAT THIS SOFTWARE COMES WITH ABSOLUTELY NO WARRANTY!

-WHAT IS IT GOOD FOR?
+What is it good for?
 --------------------

 Updian is a minimalistic update-engine for DEBIAN GNU/Linux based machines